-Versatile International renews contract with Diriyah Company
+Versatile International Renews Contract With Diriyah Company

+(MENAFN- Mid-East) Signs three-year continuation of initial contract signed in January 2020.

+· Scope includes consultancy, procurement management and installation oversight across all aspects of natural stone construction on iconic Saudi development.

-(MENAFN- Manara Global) Riyadh, Kingdom of Saudi Arabia, March 05, 2024 – Versatile International (), the Middle East’s first fully integrated stone project management consultancy, has renewed its contract with Diriyah Company for a further three years.
+Riyadh, Kingdom of Saudi Arabia– Versatile International (), the Middle East's first fully integrated stone project management consultancy, has renewed its contract with Diriyah Company for a further three years.

 Under the terms of agreement, signed today in Riyadh, Versatile International will provide end-to-end natural stone consulting services to the iconic heritage development.
 Since beginning with Diriyah in January 2020, Versatile International has consulted on more than 50 assets, including public areas, heritage centers, high-end hotels, libraries, museums and residential properties.